 My beloved’s things are parchment paper, green spiky plants, an ironed shirt, and the ingredients for a gourmet sandwich.

 These don’t do it for me at ALL.
 But who cares?
-They bring @epicdanger SO much joy, and they cost us very little!
+They bring Nick SO much joy, and they cost us very little!

 And together we feel mighty smug and like we’re winning at life when we play hooky on a work day and go out for a $7 Greek pita, or we eat a cheese board at home, or we admire our new $12 cutting board.

-And that is how we declare dominion over our gorgeous lives, one little decision at a time.
+And that is how we take ownership over our gorgeous lives, one little decision at a time.